 I always flew back to Washington, D.C. for Thanksgiving.
 My Ex-Stepfather, Big Brother, Brilliant Blonde Lawyer Sister, Baby Brother, and Gorgeous Baby Singing Sister were all in the D.C. area.
 Thanksgiving meant sleeping in, snacking on appetizers while playing cutthroat card games, eating Ex-Stepfather’s Third Wife’s excellent turkey, celebrating if the homemade cranberry jelly molded properly, and washing about a thousand dishes after the feast.
 (If you didn’t contribute to the feast, you were on dish duty.)

-A month before Thanksgiving, the email thread about holiday food began.
+Months before Thanksgiving, the email thread about holiday food began.
 Brilliant Blonde Lawyer Sister offered up a baked brie appetizer.
 She was approved.
 Big Brother & Wife volunteered for mashed potatoes and stuffed mushrooms.
 Approved.
 Baby Brother offered oranges in a bid to escape dish duty.
 Not only were his oranges refused, he was christened “Dish Boy.”

 Big Brother’s Wife then asked if anyone would join her for Bethesda, Maryland’s annual “Turkey Chase,” a race held early on Thanksgiving morning.
 That email thread died so fast that I felt bad for her and wrote, “What is this Turkey Chase thing?
 Aren’t they called ‘Turkey Trots?’”

 Big Brother’s wife explained that, no, decades ago, the Bethesda Rotary Club dressed a runner up in a turkey costume to raise money for charity.